 As upper-air measurements in the Southern Hemisphere are especially sparse, it is essential to exploit all available observations.
 A well-equipped atmospheric measurements site, operated by the New Zealand National Institute of Water and Atmospheric Research (NIWA), is based at Lauder on the South Island of New Zealand.
 This site is part of the GCOS2 Reference Upper-Air Network (GRUAN; GCOS-112, 2007), which was established to fill the need for reference-quality measurements of upper-air ECVs.
-Bodeker et al. (2016) document the development of GRUAN over the first ten years after its establishment; a governance structure is in place, 24 sites have joined the network as of 2016, and a first reference-quality data product, accounting for all known biases, and including a traceable uncertainty estimate, is publicly available (see Dirksen et al., 2014).
+Bodeker et al. (2016) document the development of GRUAN over the first 10 years after its establishment; a governance structure is in place, 24 sites have joined the network as of 2016, and a first reference-quality data product, accounting for all known biases, and including a traceable uncertainty estimate, is publicly available (see Dirksen et al., 2014).

-Within GRUAN, a cluster of instruments at different locations can be operated as a distributed site.
-If the measurements made at one location are used to estimate measurements made elsewhere, the uncertainty estimates on the estimated measure-

-30 ments must include the original measurement uncertainty plus the additional uncertainty induced by the transfer algorithm (GCOS-170, 2013).
+Within GRUAN, a cluster of instruments at different (colocated) locations can be operated as a distributed site.
+If, at such a distributed site, the measurements made at one location are used to estimate measurements made elsewhere, the uncertainty on the estimated measurements must include the original measurement uncertainty plus the additional uncertainty introduced by the transfer algorithm (GCOS-170, 2013).
 A method to enhance the value of a distributed GRUAN site by combining measurements from distributed instruments is presented here.
-Measurements made at Invercargill (46.413° S, 168.3173° E, 1 m) are used as predictors of the temperatures above Lauder (45.0383° S, 169.6843° E, 370 m) and, as required, the uncertainty added by the transfer algorithm
+Measurements made at Invercargill (46.413° S, 168.3173° E, 1 m) are used as predictors of the temperatures above Lauder (45.0383° S, 169.6843° E, 370 m) and, as required, the uncertainty added by the transfer algorithm is calculated and included in the best estimate of the temperature.